Collinformatics/CleaveNet/README.md

       watch -n 1 nvidia-smi

+## Note:

+If the line "import cleavenet" gives you an error you'll need to add the working directory to PYTHONPATH:

+    export PYTHONPATH="$PYTHONPATH:$PWD"

+All training data should be saved in the "data" directory.

-## Generator:
+# Generator:

 Training:

-- Train a model that can predice protein substrates.
+- Train a model that can generate protein substrates.

   Multiple parameters can be adjusted, to print the options run: